I teach courses in general psychology, social psychology, emotion, happiness, and research methods.

 My philosophy of teaching and learning is centered on two principles: interaction and enthusiasm.
 In my classes, I seek to spark curiosity and interest among students and to engage them actively in exploring big questions and drawing connections among ideas.
 Learning occurs best when students are able to collaborate with one another and the instructor, and I am constantly seeking to discover more effective ways of doing this in large and small classes alike.

-- Fundamentals of Psychological Research (PSYC 209), Winter 2015 [pdf]
+- PSYCH 209: Fundamentals of Psychological Research

-- Theories of Social Psychology (PSYCH 445), Winter 2017 [pdf]
+- PSYCH 445: Theories of Social Psychology

 - PSYCH 209: Fundamentals of Psychological Research [Spring 2017]

 - PSYCH 245: Introduction to Social Psychology [Winter 2017]

 - PSYCH 440: Psychology of Emotion [Autumn 2016]

 - PSYCH 445: Theories of Social Psychology [Winter 2017]